 The bid period for an item is a minimum of 24 hours and a maximum of 20 business days.

 Bids may be submitted online through the item description page on www.msusurplusstore.com.
 Online bids are timestamped at the time of submission.
 Alternatively, paper bid forms are available in-store.
 In the event a paper bid form is used, it must be filled out completely and must be legible.
 Time and date stamp the bid form and place it in the secured bid box.
 Bid submissions that are not timestamped will not be honored.
 Anyone who wishes to change their bid cannot remove their original bid, but submit an additional bid.
 Surplus Store will honor the most recent time-stamped bid.

 A disclaimer of warranty is provided in the General Terms and Conditions.
 For purposes of sale, items are being sold by Michigan State University, and originating department ownership of items will not be revealed.
 The number of bids and the value of bids submitted are unknown until they are removed from the secured bid box.

 The actual opening of bids will occur as soon as possible after the closing of the bid.
-Winning bidder will be notified by phone or email.
+Winning bidder will be notified by email.
 A minimum of two attempts will be made to contact the high bidder.
 The high bid will be forfeited under the following circumstances: a) there is no response within 5 business days; b) the high bidder does not pay for their bid within 5 business days (unless special arrangements have been made with a designated Surplus Store staff member); or c) the high bidder revokes their bid.
 If the high bid has been forfeited for any of the above reasons, the next highest bidder will be contacted and the high bidder relinquishes their right to bid on other items for a period of 6 months.
 The final selling price will not be released until final payment has been received.